Is Dr. Phil Good or Crap?

-Unfortunately, I personally find Dr Phil isn’t one of them and would challenge him and his supporters (like my second wife Pam Allen) to disagree with what I have to say here.
+Unfortunately, I personally find Dr. Phil isn’t one of them and would challenge him and his supporters (like my second wife, South African, Pamela Allen) to disagree with what I have to say here.

 Oprah, as a shining example, has constantly displayed a pro-active interest in adding true value to her audiences’ lives.